Pinky Winters

-Pinky Winters (born Phyllis Wozniak in 1930) is an American jazz singer with an on-and-off career span of over 80 years.
-She continues to play and record with talented jazz musicians into the second decade of the 21st century.
+Phyllis Mary Hardaway (née Wozniak; February 1, 1931 – May 18, 2026), better known by the stage name Pinky Winters, was an American jazz singer with an on-and-off career span of over 80 years.
+She recorded several albums during the 1950s and 1960s as well as later in the 1980s.

-Life and career
+Early life and career

-Phyllis Wozniak was born on 1 February 1930 in Michigan City, Indiana, USA.
+Phyllis Mary Wozniak was born in Michigan City, Indiana on February 1, 1931.
 She took piano lessons from the age of four and was performing solo in a local concert within a year.
-Winters cites her first main singing influence as Sarah Vaughan.
-After a brief spell as an office worker, she moved with a girlfriend and with Dick Groves to Denver, Colorado, where she sang and played the piano in clubs and took on the stage name of Pinky Winters.
+She later performed at venues across the Indiana region.
+Regarding her singing style, her main influences were Frank Sinatra (who she listened to as a child on vinyl records), as well as others such as the Andrews Sisters, Dinah Shore, Ella Fitzgerald and Sarah Vaughan.
+Winters later moved with Dick Grove to Denver, Colorado, where she sang and played the piano in clubs, at this time acquiring the stage name of Pinky Winters.
 In 1953, Winters and Groves moved to California, performing in venues such as the Starlight night club in Los Angeles.
 At a gig one night in Santa Monica, Anita O’Day, who had a regular singing spot and who was going to be out of town for two weeks, gave her spot to Winters who found herself performing with players such as pianist Hampton Hawes and bass player Red Mitchell.
 From the mid to late 1950s, Winters worked in many clubs in the area and released several jazz albums on which she was accompanied by top musicians in the LA jazz scene, including Zoot Sims, Lou Levy, Gerald Wiggins, Howard Roberts and Chico Hamilton.
-After getting married and having a daughter, there was a hiatus in her career from 1958 to 1979, when Winters concentrated on her family.
-She returned to performing, recording and touring after her second divorce.
-In 1982 she began a partnership with Lou Levy, an accompanist who had worked with Peggy Lee and Ella Fitzgerald.
+After getting married and having a daughter, Winters took a hiatus from performing for over a decade while she focused on raising her family.
+She returned to performing afterwards, recording and touring after her second divorce from ex-husband Hardaway.
+In 1982, Winters began a partnership with Lou Levy, an accompanist who had worked with Peggy Lee and Ella Fitzgerald.

 From an on-and-off four decade career, Winters became known for her intimate and informal singing style, with what the jazz expert Doug Ramsey describes as "impeccable diction, interpretation, time and phrasing".
 The inventive singing on her albums is now highly prized.

 She toured in the Netherlands (1994), in Indonesia and in 2016 in Japan, with veteran pianist Kiyoshi Morita.
 Four or five of her records were released in Japan.
-Winters is still in demand as a performer.
+Winters was still in demand as a performer.
 During the pandemic lockdowns however, she self-isolated and did not sing publicly.
 In an interview in September 2021, on the "West Coast Jazz Hour # 41 with Pinky Winters", then over 90 years old, Winters stated that she felt she had one more album in her.